 You know what is best for your whānau when it comes to their hauora and what they need.
 The information on this page is to tautoko you to make the best decision for your whānau.

-Tamariki will need two doses of the vaccine to be fully immunised.
+Tamariki aged 5-11 are eligible for the vaccine.
+They will need two doses to be fully immunised.
 For most tamariki, they are given at least eight weeks apart.

 Tamariki who have been vaccinated are much less likely to get seriously māuiui from COVID-19 or spread the virus to others.

 Tamariki can get a vaccine three months after they test positive for COVID-19.
 This gap gives their immune system time to recover from COVID-19 and ensure their immune response is as strong as possible.

 Tamariki aged 5 - 11 who are immunocompromised or who are at higher risk of getting seriously māuiui from COVID-19 can have a shorter gap between the two doses of the vaccine.
 They may also be able to get an extra primary dose to help protect them.
 Have a kōrero with your hauora provider or doctor if you think your tamaiti is eligible.